jermspeaks/christmas-adventure/sections/section-151.md

 # The People of Starlight Hollow

 You approached the nearest group of townspeople, and they turned to look at you with a mixture of hope and uncertainty.
-The Memory Keeper in your hands seemed to pulse a little brighter, and you saw their eyes widen.
+The Keepsake Keeper in your hands seemed to pulse a little brighter, and you saw their eyes widen.

 "You're the one," a woman said, stepping forward.
 She had silver hair and kind eyes, and she was holding a small child's hand.
 "You're the one who brought the magic back.
 We saw the lights, we felt it... but it's not working right, is it?"